-With snoring that has plagued me my entire adult life, I consider myself a connoisseur of anti snoring devices.
+With snoring that has plagued me my entire adult life, I consider myself a connoisseur of anti snoring gadgets.
 And, I always look forward to trying the latest anti-snoring mouthpieces that come on the market.

-When I first heard about the VitalSleep snoring mouthpiece, I was intrigued at its innovative design, but uncertain of how comfortably it would fit.
+When I first heard about the VitalSleep snoring mouthpiece, I was intrigued by its innovative design, but uncertain of how comfortably it would fit.
 I was also slightly skeptical based on the appearance of the device.

 About the VitalSleep Anti-Snoring Mouthpiece

 When first reading the product description, I found the VitalSleep mouthpiece to be promising.
 One of its primary features is its adjustability – notably, no other affordable device on the market today is adjustable besides SnoreRx, which comes in at a higher price point.

 This version of the VitalSleep device is the 2018 model.
 However, searching around online I could not find out much information about what the new features were, and how it compared with previous models.